japila-books/apache-spark-internals/docs/shuffle/ExternalAppendOnlyMap.md

 * Requests the <<currentMap, SizeTrackingAppendOnlyMap>> for the estimated size and, if greater than the <<_peakMemoryUsedBytes, _peakMemoryUsedBytes>> metric, updates it.

-* xref:shuffle:Spillable.adoc#maybeSpill[Spills to a disk if necessary] and, if spilled, creates a new <<currentMap, SizeTrackingAppendOnlyMap>>
+* shuffle:Spillable.md#maybeSpill[Spills to a disk if necessary] and, if spilled, creates a new <<currentMap, SizeTrackingAppendOnlyMap>>

 * Requests the <<currentMap, SizeTrackingAppendOnlyMap>> to change value for the current value (with the <<insertAll-update-function, update>> function)

-* xref:shuffle:Spillable.adoc#addElementsRead[Increments the elements read counter]
+* shuffle:Spillable.md#addElementsRead[Increments the elements read counter]

 === [[insertAll-usage]] Usage

 insertAll is used when:

-* Aggregator is requested to xref:rdd:Aggregator.adoc#combineValuesByKey[combineValuesByKey] and xref:rdd:Aggregator.adoc#combineCombinersByKey[combineCombinersByKey]
+* Aggregator is requested to rdd:Aggregator.md#combineValuesByKey[combineValuesByKey] and rdd:Aggregator.md#combineCombinersByKey[combineCombinersByKey]

-* CoGroupedRDD is requested to xref:rdd:spark-rdd-CoGroupedRDD.adoc#compute[compute a partition]
+* CoGroupedRDD is requested to rdd:spark-rdd-CoGroupedRDD.md#compute[compute a partition]

 * ExternalAppendOnlyMap is requested to <<insert, insert a key-value pair>>